How to Begin Decluttering Your Home (without feeling overwhelmed)

 First, change your mindset about decluttering.

-Then find a method that makes it simple for you.
+Find a method that makes it simple for you.
 You don't have to do the KonMari method or the capsule wardrobe plan.
 Unless they work for you.
+You might like taking a whole weekend at a time, or simply using the 15-minute dash method as described below.
 The point is that you should get your home clutter-free in the way that works best for you.

 Second, try the 15-minute declutter dash method.

-That said, I've found with countless clients that fitting in small bits of decluttering in 15 minute increments are a great way to see progress but not overwhelm you or take up too much of your time.
+I've found with countless clients that fitting in small bits of decluttering in 15 minute increments are a great way to see progress but not overwhelm you or take up too much of your time and energy.

 A dash is about breaking the decluttering process into small areas at a time.
 It's why I created the 21-Day Declutter Dash.